vega/altair/CONTRIBUTING.md

 3. View the generated documentation using a local Python testing server.

 The specific commands for each step depend on your operating system.
-Make sure you execute the following commands from the root dir of altair.
+Make sure you execute the following commands from the root dir of altair and have [`hatch`](https://hatch.pypa.io/) installed in your local environment.

 - For MacOS and Linux, run the following commands in your terminal:
 ```cmd